kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 The function **must** return a `Promise` that resolves or rejects with an error explaining the reason.

 <aside class="warning">
   Validate can be called during an update with partial information.
-The validation should behave accordingly when isUpdate is true, knowing that mandatory information should already have been stored during a previous create call.
+The validation should behave accordingly when **isUpdate** is **true**, knowing that mandatory information should already have been stored during a previous create call.
 </aside>

 ---